If you’ve been a member of Everydayhero for some time, you’ve probably heard us talk about Major Community Events, or as we like to call them, MCEs.

 During the Event

-Event day is here, make your supporters feel special by showing them that you care and haven’t forgotten about them.
+Event day is here!
+Now it's important to make your supporters feel special by showing them that you care about their effort.

 After the Event